 boul·der·ing [bohl-der-ing] definition – climbing without ropes and protection on large boulders

 This competition emphasizes power, strength, and dynamics.
 Boulder routes are commonly referred to as problems because the nature of the climb is often short, curious, and much like problem solving.
 The participants are given points on how many problems they climb in a certain amount of time.

 free·ri·de [free-rahyd] definition – freestyling down a steep mountain side on skis or snowboard

-The athletes get points based on the Freeride World Tour requirements, judging elements such as style, lines, flow, control and technique.
+The athletes get points based on the Freeride World Tour requirements, judging is on elements such as style, lines, flow, control and technique.

 moun·tain·bik·ing [moun-tn-bahyk-ing] definition – a sport which consists of riding bicycles off-road, using specially adapted mountain bikes

-bi·ke·tri·al [baik-tra-yl] definition – riding tailor-made bicycles up, over and down from obstacles as rocks, ledges, logs, cars, pallets and whatever you find suitable.
+bi·ke·tri·al [baik-tra-yl] definition – riding tailor-made bicycles up, over and down obstacles such as rocks, ledges, logs, cars, pallets and whatever you find suitable.
 Probably the most technical discipline of mountainbiking

 Down·hill [daunhl] definition – the athletes have to bike down a steep and technical trail as fast as possible